Prof-M-s-Classroom/programming-assignment-2-ttran3300/Tran_TammyRPG/README.md

 ---

 ## **10. Justification of Additional Features (If Any)**
-(If you added extra features, describe them and explain why.)
 A feature I added to the game was to prompt "The game has ended.
 Thanks for playing!" when the player has reached a leaf node to clarify the game is officially over.

-Example:
-> I added a **save/load feature** so players can resume the game later.
-This was done by writing the current node’s event number to a file and reading it when restarting.

 ---